carpentries-incubator/cwl-novice-tutorial/_episodes/scatter.md

 requirements:
    ScatterFeatureRequirement: {}
 ~~~
+{: .language-yaml }

 > ## Exercise 1
 >
 > In this workflow, we have a job that uses GATK Haplotype Caller.
-Currently, the job is configured to run on a single chromosome.
-How would you parallelize GATK_HaplotypeCaller to run all chromosomes simultaneously?
+> Currently, the job is configured to run on a single chromosome.
+> How would you parallelize `GATK_HaplotypeCaller` to run all chromosomes simultaneously?
 >
+> ~~~
 > cwlVersion: v1.0
 > class: Workflow
 > requirements: